 For example, a rule could be created for all transactions which have an IP risk score above 5.

-Begin by clicking the blue “Create a rule” button.
+Begin by clicking the blue “New Rule” dropdown.

 Define a condition for your rule

 Every rule must have at least one condition.
 Each condition consists of:

 - a parameter, which can be transaction data you send to the minFraud service or risk scores or risk data returned by the minFraud service

 - a test for that parameter, which determines whether the rule will be triggered

 Every condition needs a parameter, which is the data that will be "tested" to see whether the rule should be triggered.

 You can build a condition based on an input parameter (a data point you pass for a minFraud request) or an output parameter (a data point returned in the minFraud response).
 You can also create rules using custom inputs.
 Learn about creating custom inputs.

 Next, you will have to decide how to test this parameter.
 Choose an operation for the test.
 The operations available will depend on what type of parameter you've chosen.
 For example, if you have chosen a numeric parameter like the IP risk score, you will have comparison operators like greater than, less than, or equal to.
 If you have chosen a parameter that contains text, you will have operators to see if the text contains a specific string, and in some cases to see whether it matches another parameter.